ItsyBitsy M0 Synth | Sigma-6 Voice Module

 Analog (CV) Control Mode

-An external GATE signal (5V logic) may be required to control the internal envelope shapers (including the "Contour" and "Transient" envelopes) even if the main amplitude envelope generator is bypassed.
+The GATE signal (5V logic) controls all internal envelope shapers: the Amplitude Envelope (ENV1), "Contour" and "Transient" Envelope (ENV2).
 The envelope generators enter the 'Attack' phase on the GATE signal rising edge (Low to High).
 They enter the 'Release' phase on the GATE signal falling edge (High to Low).
+Refer to the "Sigma-6 Design Notes" document for details of the Contour Envelope function.

 There is an option to "quantize" the CV1 (pitch) input signal so that the oscillator (fundamental) frequency is set to the nearest semitone on the chromatic scale.
 This may be useful if the external control voltage source is not already tuned to a musical scale, or if it is not well calibrated.
 Various analog sequencers and random note generators (using sample-and-hold techniques) may fall into this category.
 Of course, you may prefer not to have the oscillator pitch quantized, in which case turn off the 'quantize' option!
 This parameter can be set via the Control Panel and/or you can edit the default setting in the firmware.